cardano-foundation/CIPs/CIP-0036/README.md

  - renamed the `voting_key` field to `delegations` and add support for splitting voting power across multiple vote keys.
  - added the `voting_purpose` field to limit the scope of the delegations.
  - rename the `staking_pub_key` field to `stake_credential` and `registration_signature` to `registration_witness` to allow for future credentials additions.

+Fund 10:
+ - disallow duplicated voting_key entries in the `delegations`

 ## Copyright